khethelo7/khethelo7/README.md

 - 🤝 I’m looking for help with **project ideas to boost my exposure**

-- 👨‍💻 All of my projects are available at [https://github.com/khethelo7](https://github.com/khethelo7/tab?=repositories)
+- 👨‍💻 All of my projects are available at [My GitHub Repos](https://github.com/khethelo7/)

 - 💬 Ask me about **APIs, Git and Java**